IowaDave/Custom-Blocks-Top-Ten-Tricks/README.md

 #### Where can you learn more about custom blocks?

 Learning any new technique in coding usually involves a significant amount of self-teaching.
-A tedious amount of trial and error is not unusual.
+Trial and error goes with the territory.

 The articles in this series resulted from the author's own personal journey of discovery about custom blocks.